Beneficiary Designations Outside of a Will

 There are a number of assets for which a person can designate a beneficiary outside of a Will.
 These include RRSPs, RRIFs, insurance and pensions.
 These designations can be revoked by a Will, but only if the Will specifically addresses that particular asset.

-As the value of these assets can be significant, conflicts often arise as to whether the donor intended the asset to devolve to the person or persons designated.
+Since the value of designated assets can be significant, conflicts often arise as to whether the donor intended the asset to devolve to the person designated.
+For example, many people assume that divorce will automatically revoke a prior beneficiary designation.
+It does not.
+Failure to change beneficiary designations and notify the plan or policyholder of the change can result in an ex-spouse receiving the proceeds of such plans.

 Initial consultations are free of charge.